fluencelabs/nox/docs/guides/kickstart.md

 # create test.rs with a simple program that returns number 1
 ~ $ echo "fn main(){1;}" > test.rs

-# compile it to wasm
+# compile it to wasm using rustc from nightly toolchain
-~ $ rustc --target=wasm32-unknown-unknown test.rs
+~ $ rustup run nightly rustc --target=wasm32-unknown-unknown test.rs
 <no output>

 # check test.wasm was created